CExA-project/cexa-kokkos-tutorials/exercises/02_basic_view/README.md

-# Exercise 2: Learn how to use and manage basic Kokkos View
+# Exercise 2: How to use and manage Kokkos Views

 In this exercise, you will learn how to use and manage basic Kokkos Views.